johans-work/berserk/README.md

 # Intro
 Berserk is a univeral keyboard layout for programmable keyboards, and offers a sensible default for split and 40% keyboards.

 Main features:

 - [ ] max 1u (1 key) finger travel
-- [ ] compatible down to 40%
+- [ ] compatible down to 40%, up to 100%
 - [ ] optimized for mouse use
 - [ ] eliminates dedicated mod keys
 - [ ] homerow mods optional except for the [a] key